 Experimental Design: Six concentrations of each oil (50, 100, 200, 500, 750, and 1000 ppm) were prepared by diluting stock solutions in a mixture of acetone and distilled water (Jamal & Mondal, 2024).
 For treatment, 25 g of rice was placed in glass Petri dishes, and the appropriate oil solution was evenly poured over the grains.
 Excess solution was drained, and dishes were incubated at 45°C for 24 hours to allow complete drying.

 For each concentration and oil, three replications (R1, R2, R3) were set up.
 Twenty adults were introduced per replication (total 60 adults per oil per concentration).
-Treated rice was placed in labeled containers, and adults were carefully introduced.
+Treated rice was placed in labelled containers, and adults were carefully introduced.
 A control group consisted of untreated rice with solvent only.
 Mortality was recorded daily for 20 days.
 Percentage mortality (± SE) was calculated, and Abbott’s correction was applied when necessary to account for control mortality.

 Grain Weight Loss: Grain weights were recorded at three stages: initial weight, post-treatment, and post-infestation, to estimate weight loss caused by S. oryzae activity.
 The data are presented in the results section.